Pawventures

 • Let your cat explore the bathroom before giving access to the rest of the room.

-• Check the room for hiding spots where a cat could get stuck (behind appliances, under beds with box springs they could claw into).
+• Check the room for hiding spots where a cat could get stuck (behind appliances, under beds with box springs).

 • Hang the “Do Not Disturb” sign.
 A housekeeper opening the door could mean a lost cat.